MantisWare/cursor-bridge/README.md

 Ready to turn your AI into a browser wizard?
 Here's the three-step dance! 💃

-1. **Grab the Extension**: Install our shiny chrome extension from here: [Beta 1.0.0 CursorBridgeMCP Chrome Extension](TODO: Add URL for CursorBridge-1.0.0-beta-extension.zip) 🎁
+1. **Grab the Extension**: Install our shiny chrome extension from here: [1.0.0 CursorBridgeMCP Chrome Extension](TODO: Add URL for CursorBridge-1.0.0-extension.zip) 🎁
 2. **Feed Your IDE**: Install the MCP server in your IDE with this magic command: `npx @mantisware/cursor-bridge-mcp@latest` 🪄
 3. **Fire Up the Server**: Open a new terminal and run: `npx @mantisware/cursor-bridge-server@latest` 🔥